SainiAmandeepSingh/PostoperativeComplicationPrediction/README.md

 ## Acknowledgements

 With thanks to the Department of Rehabilitation Medicine at Amsterdam UMC, to Marike van der Leeden for statistical guidance, to the DUCA and DLSA registries (DICA), and to the A-PROOF ICF classifier developed by CLTL at VU Amsterdam.

-## License

-See `LICENSE`.
-Confirm any institutional requirements from Utrecht University and Amsterdam UMC before finalising the license.